Kryptator/elf-xml-to-json/README.md

 ### 4. Rename New JSONs

-The original JSONs in the repo use a specific filename pattern where the **visitor team comes first** in the filename:
+By default, the newly converted JSONs follow the correct naming pattern where the home team comes first:

-{Visitor}{Home}{Season}{Round}.json
+{Home}{Visitor}{Season}{Round}.json

 Example:
-- Game ID: `PWCC2101` → filename: `ccpw2101.json`
+- Game ID: `PWCC2101` → filename: `pwcc2101.json`

-However, newly converted JSONs follow a logical convention with **home team first.** To match the repo’s historical naming, you need to rename the new JSONs accordingly.

-Run the rename script:

-- It scans all new JSONs in:

-raw_game_data/xml/

-- It renames them into the same visitor-first pattern used by existing JSONs.
-- This ensures perfect compatibility with the repo’s existing file names.
+This matches the naming convention already used in the original JSON files in the repo.

+**Therefore, no reordering of home/visitor codes is required when naming new JSONs.**

+If you want to ensure all filenames strictly follow the naming pattern, you can run the rename script.
+It reads the game ID inside each JSON file and renames the file accordingly to:

+{Home}{Visitor}{Season}{Round}.json

+This guarantees that all JSON filenames remain consistent.

 ---